The-Missing-Semicolon/Livestock-Auction/README.md

 # Livestock-Auction
-Software to manage Livestock Auctions for county fairs.
+Software to manage livestock auctions for county fairs.